The Complete Beginners’ Guide to Forex Trading

 Welcome to my complete beginners’ introduction guide to forex trading.

-This article is specifically targeted towards people who are curious about forex trading but have no idea what it is or where to start learning the skill and don’t have a mentor to show them the ropes.
+This guide is specifically targeted towards people who are curious about forex trading but have no idea what it is or where to start learning the skill and don’t have a mentor to show them the ropes.

 Becoming a forex trader (or a trader of any market) is going to take a lot of time, sacrifice and commitment.
-It’s not an easy path to making money, but it’s still one of the best vehicles available for everyday people to achieve financial independence through mastering the skill of compounding their savings.
+It’s not an easy path to making money, but it’s still one of the best vehicles available for everyday people to achieve financial independence through mastering the skill of compounding their risk capital.

 But before we begin it’s very important that I warn you about the danger of entering the game for the wrong reasons.
 You must respect the markets.

 This is not a place to get rich quick.
 You can get rich from trading – just not quickly.
 It takes time.
 If you come here with the “get-rich-quick” attitude, you will be carried out with the thousands of other traders who come into the game unwilling to earn the right to make big money – and end up losing it all.